Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

     of the app.

 5. As a Returning Visitor, I want to be able to contact the site owner and be able to find and use their social meadia links.
-    * The sociial media links are clearly displayed in the footer of the site.
+    * The social media links are clearly displayed in the footer of the site.
 There are represented by icons which make them more eye-catching for the user.
 In addition the icons/link change colour when hovered over.
     * There is a clearly-labelled "Contact" section which contains a link which takes the user to their email platform with a pre-inputted email addressed to the owner of the site.